cucumber/docs/content/docs/community/get-in-touch.md

 Each channel has a topic, to help you pick the right channel to ask your question.
 If you're interested in becoming an open-source contributor, please go to [#the_greenhouse ](https://cucumberbdd.slack.com/messages/C60FTHJ22/).
 Or just wander around and make yourself at home!

-# Mailing list
+# Cucumber Community

-Over 3000 Cucumber users are part of the daily discussions on our [mailing list](https://groups.google.com/forum/#!forum/cukes).
-It's a great place to get your questions answered, and to share your knowledge with others in the community.
+[Cucumber Community<](https://community.smartbear.com/t5/Cucumber-Open/bd-p/CucumberOS) is a great place to get your questions answered, and to share your knowledge with others.

 # Premium Support